oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Missing Metric
 <missing-metric>
-For each Product ID (type `$['$defs'].product_id_t`) in the Product Status groups Affected it MUST be tested that a metric object exists which covers this product.
+For each Product ID (type `$['$defs'].product_id_t`) in the Product Status groups Affected it SHALL be tested that a metric object exists which covers this product.

 The relevant paths for this test are: